 1. Université Libre de Bruxelles

-The brainchild of lawyer and politician Pierre-Théodore Verhaegen, the Université Libre de Bruxelles or ULB is a free-education university established in 1834.
-Although it started as bilingual (teaching in Dutch and French), the university has become predominantly French-speaking.
+The brainchild of lawyer and politician Pierre-Théodore Verhaegen, the Université Libre de Bruxelles, or ULB, was established in 1834.
+Although it started as bilingual, teaching in Dutch and French, the university is now predominantly French-speaking.

 2. Université Saint-Louis – Bruxelles